fxbriol/fxbriol.github.io/_pages/supervision.md

 I am looking to recruit one PhD student starting in Autumn 2024.

+***[Update: The deadline for international studentships has now passed and I am therefore not able to support any more applications from international students.
+However, if you qualify for UK studentships (e.g. British citizen, or have lived in the UK for long enough) then feel free to still get in touch.]***

 **What I am looking for:**
 I am particularly interested in hearing from potential PhD students with a strong mathematical background and/or strong programming abilities.
 Beyond this, what I value most is students who are driven and passionate about their work.